jamesriddellv/Grantham_Bioreactor/README.md

-# Bioreactor Virus Text
+# Virus community response and potential role in metabolic rewiring of methane-suppressed soils code base

-This repository contains all the code used in "Bioreactor_virus_text"
+This repository contains all the code used in "Virus community response and potential role in metabolic rewiring of methane-suppressed soils"

 ## Scripts to generate main figures: